coredao-org/CoreDAO-Docs/docs/stake-and-delegate/dual-staking.md

 [Non-Custodial Bitcoin Staking](../Learn/products/btc-staking/overview) was integrated into the Core blockchain in April 2024, allowing users to stake Bitcoin and earn yield while retaining full control over their assets.
 This implementation provides a native mechanism for generating Bitcoin yield without introducing additional trust assumptions.

-To further enhance yield generation from staking Bitcoin at scale, **Dual Staking** upgrades Non-Custodial Bitcoin Staking to unlock higher yield tiers by staking Bitcoin and CORE simultaneously.
+To further enhance yield generation from Non-Custodial Bitcoin staking at scale, **Dual Staking** unlocks higher yield tiers by staking Bitcoin and CORE simultaneously.
 Since daily CORE emissions are fixed, those who stake CORE alongside Bitcoin earn higher reward tiers than those staking Bitcoin alone.
 The percentage of boost on yield is determined by staking CORE above multiple defined thresholds, with each threshold corresponding to increasing tiers of Bitcoin staking rewards.
 By linking higher Bitcoin staking rewards with the volume of CORE tokens staked, this approach encourages Bitcoin stakers to make a deeper commitment to the Core ecosystem and maximizes the yield returns for committed users.

 ## What Changes with Dual Staking?